 -Enjoy hiking, Stand Up Paddle Boarding, working on my house/yard, and playing with my 2 Dogs, Sophie and Kyra.
 Kyra is an AKC Certified Therapy Dog.

-I began Crossfit in late 2012 at Crossfit Mass.
+I began CrossFit in late 2012 at CrossFit Mass.
 I was looking for a new challenge besides the traditional gym routine and long distance running.
-I had also been struggling with debilitating back issues for a couple years which was affecting my job perfomance and my overall quality of life.
+I had also been struggling with debilitating back issues for a couple years which was affecting my job performance and my overall quality of life.
 My first workout was a scaled version of Cindy.
 In 10 minutes, I was smoked, in every good way possible!
 And I was hooked!
-With Crossfit, I enjoy the constant, daily variety that it provides, the atmosphere of doing work with other like-minded athletes, and the ability to actually see measurable results.
+With CrossFit, I enjoy the constant, daily variety that it provides, the atmosphere of doing work with other like-minded athletes, and the ability to actually see measurable results.